Querz/mcaselector/README.md

 * MacOS: `~/Library/Caches/mcaselector`
 * Linux: `$XDG_CACHE_HOME/mcaselector` if `$XDG_CACHE_HOME` is set or the first directory that contains a folder `mcaselector` in `$XDG_CACHE_DIRS` or a new directory called `mcaselector` in the first entry in `$XDG_CACHE_DIRS` is created or if neither `$XDG_CACHE_HOME` nor `$XDG_CACHE_DIRS` is set `~/.cache/mcaselector`.

+### Generating an image
+MCA Selector is capable of generating an image based on a selection.

 ### Debugging
 If something is not working properly or if you want to see what exactly the MCA Selector is doing, debugging can be enabled in the settings.
 Informative messages and errors will be printed to the console as well as to a log file.
 The log file is stored in the following directory and is overwritten after each new start of the program: